 The IGSC is the International Student Geosciences Conference, organised and led by students.
 It is organised for students from various fields within Geosciences and related fields.
 The IGSC will take place in Aachen from July 6 – 10, 2020 and will be the 9th edition of this conference.
 Since its beginnings in 2010 in Bucharest, the IGSC has been organised in various countries and by several students of different nationalities.
-After Berlin in 2013, the honor comes back to Germany to the city of Aachen, a wonderful opportunity in a perfect central location.
+After Berlin in 2013, the honor comes back to Germany to the city of Aachen, a wonderful opportunity in a perfect Central European location.
 Uppsala, Sweden, the home for 2019’s event, is where the journey of the IGSC 2020 began.
-Our mission, to keep delivering science and knowledge to our fellow colleagues, the students, the central point of this event.
+Our mission, to keep delivering science and knowledge to our fellow colleagues, the students, is the central point of this event.

 The aim of the IGSC 2020 is to provide a platform for students at all levels to present their current research and thesis work to other students from around the world, scientists from different universities, research institutes, industry representatives, and sponsors.
 This will be achieved by the students through oral and poster presentations for the present audience.
 With this opportunity, students will have an impact on the Geoscience community, can exchange ideas, enhance their knowledge and expand their professional network.

 Keynote speeches will be organized around the themes of the IGSC 2020 to provide students with a broader insight of these fields and to critically judge current developments in science.
 In addition, technical and soft skills workshops will be led by leaders from the industry and academia to provide students with the opportunity of gaining practical skills and hands-on experience in current trending Geoscience topics.
 Students will strengthen and expand their speaking and presenting skills which are essentially in today´s world.